 1% to 10%: Ophthalmic: Eye irritation (1% to 2%)

-<1% (Limited to important or life-threatening): Blurred vision, contact dermatitis, corneal erosion, decreased visual acuity, dysgeusia, eye pain, facial edema, local ocular hypersensitivity reaction (includes burning sensation of eyes, eye discharge, eye irritation, eye pruritus, stinging of eyes), nasal congestion, punctate keratitis, sinusitis, skin rash, swelling of eye, urticaria, xerophthalmia
+<1%, postmarketing, and/or case reports: Blurred vision, contact dermatitis, corneal erosion, decreased visual acuity, dysgeusia, eye pain, facial edema, local ocular hypersensitivity reaction (includes burning sensation of eyes, eye discharge, eye irritation, eye pruritus, stinging of eyes), nasal congestion, punctate keratitis, sinusitis, skin rash, swelling of eye, urticaria, xerophthalmia